ultrawideturbolife/loglytics/README.md

 # 🔎 How do I start?

 The first thing we need to do is determine if we want to implement analytics and/or crash reporting in your project.
-If we don't, we can still use the `LogService` to log anything and everywhere without having to configure anything.
-If we do want to use one or both of them we must implement the `AnalyticsInterface` and `CrashReportsInterface` respectively so we can pass them along to the `LogService.setup()` method.
-We will need to call the `LogService.setup()` method before we can send any analytics or crash reports using this package.
+If we don't, we can still use the `Loglytics` to log anything and everywhere without having to configure anything.
+If we do want to use one or both of them we must implement the `AnalyticsInterface` and `CrashReportsInterface` respectively so we can pass them along to the `Loglytics.setup()` method.
+We will need to call the `Loglytics.setup()` method before we can send any analytics or crash reports using this package.
 See below for an example of an implementation of where `FirebaseAnalytics` and `FirebaseCrashlytics` were used.

 ### AnalyticsInterface